amirkhaniansev/os-experiments/README.md

 # os-experiments
-This repository contains experiments with operating systems, especially with Windows and Ubuntu.
+This repository contains experiments with operating systems, especially with Windows, Ubuntu and TrueOS.

 ## Some preconditions for successfull build